volkamerlab/volkamerlab_org/content/blog/teachopencadd-kinase.md

 A short kinase introduction, as well as an overall conclusion, are part of the special kinase edition, establishing 6 news notebooks!
 The analysis of kinase similarity uses information from:

--  pocket sequence,
+-  pocket sequence (from KLIFS),
--  pocket structure,
+-  pocket structure (using the KiSSim fingerprint),
--  protein-ligand interactions,
+-  protein-ligand interactions (using OpenCADD extension of KLIFS),
--  and ligand-profiling data.
+-  and ligand-profiling data (from the ChEMBL database, queried with Kinodata).

 Here's the link to this collection: https://projects.volkamerlab.org/teachopencadd/talktorials.html#kinase-similarity